NodLabsXYZ/FutureStack/README.md

 You need to install the [Supabase CLI](https://github.com/supabase/cli)

-Once installed you can run `supabase start`
+Once installed you can run `yarn supabase` to start the local supabase instance, install all necessary packages, run the migrations.

 This will produce a number of values such as: